Bernam Street

-Bernam Street (Chinese: 柏南街) is a one-way street located in Tanjong Pagar in Singapore.
+Bernam Street (Chinese: 柏南街) is a one-way street located in Tanjong Pagar, Singapore.

 Bernam Street starts at its junction with Tanjong Pagar Road and ends with its junction with Anson Road.

 Etymology

-The street was named after the district of Perak, Malaysia and Bernam River in Malaysia.
+The street was named after the Bernam River, which flows between the states of Perak and Selangor in Peninsular Malaysia.
 The naming was due to a 1898 municipal resolution to "use names of rivers and districts in the Malay Peninsula as being better adapted to the purpose [of naming streets] than the names of persons or families".